adaptcms/docs/Getting-Started/installation.md

 [https://s3.amazonaws.com/adaptcms/latest.zip](https://s3.amazonaws.com/adaptcms/latest.zip)

 Then simply unzip the contents of the file locally.
-For the next step, you need a FTP client.
+For the next step, you need an FTP client.
 We recommend:

 [![](/assets/rsz_filezilla-logo.png)](https://filezilla-project.org/download.php?type=client)

 Simply upload the contents of the ZIP file, which is a mix of folders and files, to your web host.

-No SSH access and your PHP version isn't new enough?
+No SSH access and your PHP version aren't new enough?
 We highly recommend the below cloud server host.
-While it might be intimidating, we have an easy guide on setting up your first cloud server on [**DigitalOcean**](https://m.do.co/c/083895eaa907).
+While it might be intimidating, we have an easy guide [**DigitalOcean**](https://m.do.co/c/083895eaa907).

 [![](/assets/rsz_do_logo_horizontal_blue-3db19536.png)](https://m.do.co/c/083895eaa907)